3.1 Joining a Simulation Competition

 RESET: The product inventory distributed to each territory is reset to 0 at the end of each period, so you must redistribute all of your inventory at the beginning of every period using the percentage selectors on the map.

-MISSED SALES: Because inventory is distributed to each territory (see bullet above) and how redistribution occurs (see bullet below), it is possible to miss sales in a territory when you sell out of the inventory you distributed for that territory.
-A MISSED SALE means that a customer wanted to buy your product, but you had no inventory available in that territory.
+MISSED SALES: A missed sale means that a customer wanted to buy your product, but you had no inventory available in that territory.
+With multiple territories, it is possible to have missed sales in one territory and inventory available in another.
+Note that all inventory is recombined at the end/beginning of each period in the simulation.
 Note that just because a business runs out of inventory in a territory does not mean that the missed sale will automatically go to another business that has inventory available.
-Instead, REDISTRIBUTION will occur, which provides the business that missed the sale another chance to make the sale if it has unsold inventory in other territories.
+Instead, REDISTRIBUTION will occur (see bullet below), which provides the business that missed the sale another chance to make the sale if it has unsold inventory in other territories.
 If a business that initially missed a sale later makes up that sale during redistribution, then the business will be recorded as having no missed sales.

 REDISTRIBUTION: When businesses in a territory do not have enough inventory to meet the demand in that territory, then redistribution occurs.
 Redistribution takes unsold product inventory from every business that has it, and moves that inventory to the territories that have unmet demand (all unsold inventory is used, regardless of how much inventory was allocated to each individual territory - as long as Product Inventory Distribution is not 0%).
 Inventory is first moved to Territory 1 and attempts to sell that inventory are made, based on the same consumer profiles that were used prior to redistribution.
 This means that a business that missed a sale, because it had no inventory remaining in a territory, has a good chance of making that sale later when redistribution occurs, if it has unsold inventory in other territories.
 Redistribution then moves to Territory 2, and then to Territory 3.
 A business must be selling in a territory in order to benefit from redistribution - in other words, if Product Inventory Distribution is set to 0%, no sales will be made in that territory.